Before Buying a Short Sale Home

 Do your research before making an offer to purchase.
-Your agent can find out who is in title, whether a foreclosure notice has been filed, and how much is owed to the lender(s).
-This is important because it will help you to determine how much to offer.
+Your agent can find out who is in the title, whether a foreclosure notice has been filed, and how much is owed to the lender(s)—which is important because it will help you to determine how much to offer.

 Remember, banks are not under duress to accept a short sale so the offer needs to be reasonable.

 If there are two loans, you could have a problem.
-The first mortgage lender's position is protected by the second lender, unless the second lender does not want to foreclose.
+The first mortgage lender's position is protected by the second lender unless the second lender does not want to foreclose.
 If a seller owes $160,000 on the first and $40,000 on the second, offering $160,000 leaves nothing for the second.
 The first will need to give something to the second to gain its cooperation, but it's not nearly as much you would think.
-Often $3,000 to $6,000 is acceptable.
+Often $3,000–$6,000 is acceptable.

 Hire an Agent with Short Sale Experience